galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_monocle3-rstudio/preamble.md

 ## Get data
 In the [Monocle3 in Galaxy tutorial]({% link topics/single-cell/tutorials/scrna-case_monocle3-trajectories/tutorial.md %}), we showed that Monocle3 works great with annotated data, but what if your data is not annotated yet?
 Is it still possible to use Monocle?
 The answer is yes, Monocle can annotate cells according to their type, which you will perform in this tutorial.

 First, we need to retrieve the appropriate data.
 We will continue to work on the case study data from a mouse model of fetal growth restriction {% cite Bacon2018 %} (see [the study in Single Cell Expression Atlas](https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-6945/results/tsne) and [the project submission](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-6945/)).
-We will use the filtered AnnData object, before normalisation and annotation, generated in the [filtering tutorial]({% link topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md %}).
-You can simply go to the history of this tutorial, find step `20: Filtered Object` and download it.
-For ease of use, that was already done for you and you can import the file from Zenodo below.
+We will use the filtered AnnData object, before normalisation and annotation, generated in the [filtering tutorial]({% link topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md %}) as step `20: Filtered Object`.
+However for this tutorial, you don't have to download any files on your computer or even import files to Galaxy!
+We will show you the whole analysis in R, starting from AnnData object!
+If you wish, you can get this file to your Galaxy history, following the step below, but you can also jump directly into JupyLab.

 > <hands-on-title>Option 1: Data upload - Import history</hands-on-title>
 >